You are $75 away from free shipping

 As if the freezing cold temps and super-short days weren’t enough, you might also have dry skin and hands to look forward to this winter.
 What a bummer.
-Seriously, what gives?
 Well, just like you swap out your summer wardrobe in favor of cozy sweaters and boots when temperatures drop, the same rule should apply to your skin care products.
-What that means: When it begins to get cold outside, it’s important to switch up your daily skin care routine for one that’s better suited to the frigid weather.
-To help you better understand how to update your skin care routine, we’re sharing what can cause dry hands and skin in winter and what you should do about it.
+It’s important to switch up your daily skin care routine for one that’s better suited to the frigid weather.
+To help you better understand how to update your skin care routine, we’re sharing what can cause dry skin in winter and what you can do about it.

 When it comes to having drier than dry skin from December to February, it isn’t as simple as blaming the time of year.
 Yes, the shifting seasons can wreak havoc on your skin, but they aren’t the only source of your skin care concerns.
 Below, find out what could be contributing to your dryness in order to have a balanced complexion all year round.

-Editor’s note: Debating whether a humidifier is a worthwhile purchase?
-Before editing your shopping list, find out How Using a Humidifier Can Benefit Your Skin.
+Editor’s note: If you’re debating whether a humidifier is a worthwhile purchase, find out How Using a Humidifier Can Benefit Your Skin.

-Editor’s note: Heading on vacation this winter?
-Micellar water is a great travel-friendly skin care product since you don’t have to be near a sink to use it.
-In related news, here are 5 Travel Skin Care Hacks to Use on Your Next Vacation.
+Editor’s note: If you’re heading on vacation this winter, micellar water is a great travel-friendly skin care product since you don’t have to be near a sink to use it.
+In related news, here are 5 Travel Skin Care Hacks To Use On Your Next Vacation.

 If you’re looking to pamper your dry skin with a moisturizer that also offers anti-aging benefits, try the L’Oréal Paris Revitalift Cicacream Face Moisturizer Pro-Retinol & Centella Asiatica.
 This anti-wrinkle and skin barrier repair cream works to reduce the appearance of fine lines and wrinkles while helping to firm and hydrate, too.

-Editor’s note: Facial serum isn’t just beneficial during the winter months—you should be using it in your skin care routine no matter the season!
-Read our article, 4 Reasons to Use a Face Serum, to learn more.
+Editor’s note: Facial serum isn’t just beneficial during the winter months—you should be using it in your skin care routine no matter the season.
+Read our article, What Is a Face Serum and Why Should You Use One, to learn more.